ditatompel/insights/content/tutorials/running-wakapi-a-self-hosted-wakatime-compatible-backend-for-coding-stats/index.md

 sudo chown wakapi:wakapi /opt/wakapi/wakapi.yml /opt/wakapi/wakapi
 ```

 Then, edit the `/opt/wakapi/wakapi.yml` configuration file as needed.
 For instance, if I'm using the subdomain `wakapi.example.com` with **Nginx** as a _reverse proxy_ for Wakapi, I'd set the `listen_ipv4` to `127.0.0.1` and `public_url` to `https://wakapi.example.com`.
-Adjust other configurations such as database connection, SMTP email, etc if you need to.
+Adjust other configurations such as database connection, SMTP email, etc. if you need to.

 ### Creating a Systemd Service